Maintaining water quality for hemodialysis

 - Associate Member

-Hemodialysis patients are particularly vulnerable to contaminants in the water used to prepare concentrate and dialysate, or in water used for reprocessing dialyzers.
-Compared with healthy individuals, hemodialysis patients are exposed to extremely large volumes of water, have inadequate barriers to such toxins, and cannot easily eliminate contaminants:
+Water is required for hemodialysis.
+Hemodialysis patients are vulnerable to contaminants in the water used to prepare concentrate and dialysis fluid or in water used for reprocessing dialyzers.
+This vulnerability is due to the following:

 ●Hemodialysis patients are unable to renally excrete any contaminants taken up from the dialysate.

 No municipal water can be considered safe for use in hemodialysis applications in the absence of a treatment system.
 All dialysis facilities therefore require an appropriately designed and correctly maintained water treatment system to safeguard patients .To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Martin K, Laydet E, Canaud B. Design and technical adjustment of a water treatment system: 15 years of experience.
 Adv Ren Replace Ther 2003; 10:122.